Search By First Name of the HOFers

 O'Rourke was inducted into the Baseball Hall of Fame in 1945.

-O'Rourke's Awards and Records
+O'Rourke's Awards and Honors

 - National League Batting Champion (1884)